 Bachelor of Science in Business and Administration with a major in actuarial science.

 The actuarial science program strives to provide high-quality undergraduate-level preparation for students planning careers in the actuarial profession.
-Students should be prepared to be business leaders in the financial services industry as well as be thoroughly grounded in the technical skills required for actuarial work.
+Students will be thoroughly grounded in the technical skills required for actuarial work and will also be prepared to be business leaders in the financial services industry.

 Graduates of the program should clearly meet the entry-level expectations of the leading insurance companies and consulting firms.
 As such, they should be prepared to be successful on the early professional examinations of the Society of Actuaries and the Casualty Actuarial Society.
 In addition, they should understand the manner in which this knowledge relates to the business of insurance and be able to solve less structured problems and coherently present their solutions.